adrianhuber17/fitness-app/ReadMe.md

 ## App Log-In

-Log-in to the app with an exisiting user name and password.
-A register form is also availble for new users.
+Log-in to the app with an existing user name and password.
+A register form is also available for new users.
 After log-in, the user will be routed to the home page where they will have access to their latest activity, their friends latest activity feed, and a navigation bar to access their profile page, search for a user, or log out.

 On log-in, the user's information is stored in the session storage and as a global state to be used to fetch back-end data throughout the app.
 The session storage is deleted when logging out.